johot/live-deps/Readme.md

 ### Install

-Install `live-package` as a dev dependency, not need to use the CLI since this is a much simpler scenario.
+Install `live-package` as a dev dependency, (there is no need to install it as a CLI since this is a much simpler scenario).

 ```sh
 npm i live-package --save-dev